OpenKneeboard/OpenKneeboard/docs/faq/third-party-developers.md

 If OpenKneeboard is closer to the runtime than your layer, OpenKneeboard's world-locked content should be locked to the real-world instead of your modified world space, which is generally undesirable, but otherwise everything should work fine.

-If your pose manipulation layer needs to be between the game and OpenKneeboard, your layer has incorrect behavior, and will also be broken for some games: OpenKneeboard does nothing that the game itself is not allowed to do, some games to do the same things, and it is not possible for your layer to be closer to the game than the game itself.
+If your pose manipulation layer needs to be between the game and OpenKneeboard, your layer has incorrect behavior, and will also be broken for some games: OpenKneeboard does nothing that the game itself is not allowed to do, some games do the same things, and it is not possible for your layer to be closer to the game than the game itself.

 ### What do you mean by 'consistent handling'?